Jakns99/dms-database-migration-project/README.md

 ## Key Features
 - **Database Migration**: Leveraging AWS Database Migration Service(DMS), the project effectively migrates a MariaDB database from a simulated on-premises environment to an AWS managed SQL database in RDS.
 This service simplifies the migration process, mitigating risks and minimizing downtime.
 - **Private Connectivity (VPC)**: To maintain a secure and reliable connection, the project establishes a Virtual Private Cloud (VPC) peering connection between the simulated on-premises and AWS environments.
-This ensures seamless networking and efficient data transfer during the data migration process.
+This ensures seamless, secure networking and efficient data transfer during the data migration process.